- Download our Moving to Vancouver Guide (PDF)

 With a huge assortment of boroughs, each with their own unique history, character and flavour, Vancouver has something for everyone.
 Expats should therefore do careful research to find the right community for their needs, family, budget and lifestyle.

 The city of Vancouver is divided into four general areas: Central, West Side, East Side and South Vancouver.
-There is also a number of surrounding smaller cities in British Columbia that form part of the greater Metro Vancouver area.
+There is also a number of smaller cities in British Columbia that form part of the greater Metro Vancouver area.

-Areas in Vancouver
+Popular expat areas in Vancouver

 East Side is made up of many diverse neighbourhoods.
 Strathcona is one of Vancouver’s oldest residential neighbourhoods and is popular with Chinese families.
 It offers mostly rental homes and apartments.
 However, its proximity to the high-crime Downtown Eastside might be jarring for some.
-Close to downtown, Mount Pleasant is a mix of residential and business properties typical to the city of Vancouver.
-Meanwhile, Commercial Drive, known locally as ‘The Drive', in Grandview-Woodland, reflects the city's wide range of cultures in its restaurants and residents.
-These areas place particular importance on the arts and green living.
+Close to downtown, Mount Pleasant is a mix of residential and business properties typical of the city of Vancouver.
+Meanwhile, Commercial Drive, known locally as ‘The Drive’, reflects the city's wide range of cultures in its restaurants and residents.
+These areas place particular importance on the arts and sustainable living.

 South Vancouver is home to a well-established community.
 Dunbar-Southlands features quaint, tree-lined streets, parks and century-old homes, and is geared towards wealthy professionals.